pohly/syncevolution/README.rst

   add sync configs for different peers to that context without reseting the existing settings.

+  In SyncEvolution's predefined configuration templates, the following names for sources are used.
+Different names can be chosen for sources that are defined manually.

+  * addressbook: a list of contacts
+  * calendar: calendar *events*
+  * memo: plain text notes
+  * todo: task list
+  * calendar+todo: a virtual source combining one local "calendar" and one "todo" source (required for synchronizing with some phones)

 local sync
-  Traditionally, a sync config specifies SyncML as the synchronization protocol.
+  Traditionally, a sync config specifies SyncML as the synchronization protocol via the `syncURL` property.
 The peer must support SyncML for this to work.
-When the peer acts as SyncML server, conflict resolution happens on the peer, outside of the control of SyncEvolution.

-  In a so called `local sync`_, SyncEvolution connects two of its own backends and runs all of the synchronization logic itself on the host.
+  In a so called local sync, SyncEvolution acts as SyncML server and client at the same time, connecting the two sides via internal message passing.
+Both sides have their own set of sources, which may use CalDAV, CardDAV or ActiveSync to access the data.

+  See `Synchronization beyond SyncML`_.

+originating config
+  In a local sync, the sync config used to start the sync is called the originating sync config, or just originating config.

 target config
-  In addition to the normal sync config, a local sync also uses a target config.
-This target config is a special kind of sync config.
-It defines sync properties that are necessary to access databases on the other side of the local sync.
-Sync configs can have arbitrary names while a target config must be named `target-config`.
+  In addition to the originating config, a local sync also uses a target config.
+At the configuration level, this target config is just another sync config.
+It becomes a target config when referenced by a sync config for local syncing.

 COMMAND LINE CONVENTIONS